Help Get Ready for Medi-Cal Renewals

 No, to maintain continuity of coverage for these individuals who would have aged out until the new law takes affect, counties have been instructed to deprioritize these renewals towards the end of the unwinding period.

-How is Medi-Cal renewed for beneficiaries who have Supplemental Security Income (SSI)?
+How is Medi-Cal renewed for members who have Supplemental Security Income (SSI)?

 Individuals who have Supplemental Security Income (SSI) get Medi-Cal through the Social Security Administration.
 If a member has questions, please advise them to call 1(800) 772-1213, Monday – Friday, 8:00 a.m. – 7:00 p.m. or they can visit their local Social Security Office.